mayteio/use-pusher/README.md

 Typed `PusherMock`, `PusherChannelMock` and `PusherPresenceChannelMock` utils are provided based on [`pusher-js-mock`](https://github.com/nikolalsvk/pusher-js-mock) (thanks mate 🙏).
 Use these to stub out the client and channels, with an additional `emit` method on the channel classes.

-Testing emitted events with jest can be achieved using `jest.mock` and `react-testing-library` (or `enzyme`, though your tests should reflect what the user should see **NOT** how the component handles events internally):
+Testing emitted events with jest can be achieved using `jest.mock` and `@testing-library/react` (or `enzyme`, though your tests should reflect what the user should see **NOT** how the component handles events internally):

 ```typescript
 // Example.tsx